Getting an app idea is easy.

-After you have studied the top ranking apps in the stores thoroughly, move on to looking into the app rating and review websites – ones which contain the details of the new launches in your preferred category.
-In fact, you should also make use of sites like AngelList or ProductHunt which contain the details of the new businesses that are now entering the domain you are interested in – be it mobile or non-mobile.
-And see if you can take these businesses on mobile.
+After you have studied the top-ranking apps in the stores thoroughly, move on to looking into the app rating and review websites – the ones which contain the details of the new launches and businesses entering the domain you’re interested in.
+The ratings and reviews will help you understand your new competitors and tailor your product as per the needs of your target audience.
+It will also help you see if you can take these businesses on mobile.

 The next activity that you can do to get ideas when you are at a stage of a blank slate is attending meetups and conferences where entrepreneurs meet to discuss their ideas and find potential people who might be interested in backing their ideas.

 These meetups are more often than not a well of information and ideas waiting to be brought to the mobility space.

-The last of the tried and tested way that helps in getting inspiration is seeing who is getting funded – knowing the industries and business models that are now getting attention will give you a clear notion on app idea testing and where the future lies.
+The last tried and tested way that helps in getting inspiration is seeing who is getting funded – knowing the industries and business models that are now getting attention will give you a clear notion of app idea testing and where the future lies.
 A piece of information that you will be able to use to place yourself in it.

 Phase 2: Researching the viability

-Once you have a basic idea of what app category and type you would be interested in to enter the mobility domain with, the next stage comes – checking the idea validation framework whether it is even viable in itself.
+Once you have a basic idea of what app category and type you would be interested in to enter the mobility domain with, the next stage comes – checking whether the idea validation framework is even viable in itself.
 This is one of the most crucial steps.

 Everything from your business’s future to the justification of how much your app costs depends on the amount of research you put into checking your application’s validity in the market.

 This phase is what our article is based on.
 So, we will be looking at it in much detail sometime later.